mariajoafana/introduccion_humanidades_digitales/herramientas_digitales/listado_herramientas.md

 **Selección de herramientas para investigación digital**

-*Minería de datos, codificación y análisis de texto*
+*Transcripción, Minería de datos, codificación y análisis de texto*

 - [Annotation Studio](https://www.annotationstudio.org)
+- Transkribus.
+Transkribus enables you to automatically recognise text easily, edit seamlessly, collaborate effortlessly, and even train your custom AI for digitizing and interpreting historical documents of any form. https://www.transkribus.org/
 - Juxta.
 Juxta is an open-source tool for comparing and collating multiple witnesses to a single textual work.
 Originally designed to aid scholars and editors examine the history of a text from manuscript to print versions, Juxta offers a number of possibilities for humanities computing and textual scholarship.
 - MALLET.
 MALLET (MAchine Learning for LanguagE Toolkit) is a Java-based package for statistical natural language processing, document classification, clustering, topic modeling, information extraction, and other machine learning applications to text.
 - NotaBene.
 Annotate course material online, either for yourself or to discuss it with others.